This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 It’s half term, so the learners aren’t in.
 As it happens, when you rang I was talking to another office about an invoice.
 It’s a great opportunity to catch up with the back office stuff.
 But when the students are here, they’re my first priority.

-What are the main elements of your role?
+What are the main elements of your academic role?

 I’m Director of Academic Studies for the group.
 So I’m aiming to help every student achieve at the highest level.
 Much of this is done through teams, and teams within teams, but we all share the same goal, the same collective ambition.
 That ambition has been forged by all stakeholders – staff, student, parents, schools, the community.
 What matters is the quality agenda: raising students’ aspirations, and giving them control of their future.
 We aim to give them confidence, enable social mobility and maximise their future wellbeing.

-What did you do before working in FE?
+What did you do before working in FE as a director?

 I have a background in sport.
 I was a PE teacher and then head of faculty in a large comprehensive school.
 And I’ve always coached rugby.

-How long have you been working in FE?
+How long have you been instructing college students in FE?

 I joined Runshaw College in 2003 and I’ve worked in the sector ever since.